rgrannell1/obs-diatom/README.md

 # Diatom

-Read and store Obsdiain notes as structured data.
+Read and store Obsidian notes as structured data.

 ## Tables